Kelly Clarkson Lashes Out At ‘Ignorant’ Fan Who Told Her To Stay Out Of Politics

 Kelly Clarkson is hitting back at a fan who told her to stay out of politics after a tweet about President Trump.

-Kelly lashed out at the Twitter user, who she called “ignorant,” on social media on September 24 after they called her out for her support of the ‘Take A Knee’ campaign.
+Kelly lashed out at the Twitter user, who she called “ignorant,” on social media on September 24 after they called her out for her support of the “Take A Knee” campaign.
 The protest saw a number of NFL players kneel during the national anthem in a peaceful protest of police brutality during several games on September 24.

 Clarkson, who’s been vocal about her disdain for Donald Trump in the past, then threw in her two cents regarding the issue on Twitter as she quoted a tweet by Trump which claimed many Americans were boycotting the NFL.